Netcracker/KubeMarine/documentation/Maintenance.md

 **Basic flow**:

-If the procedure affects the particular Kubernetes component, the component is reconfigured on each relevant node one by one.
+If the procedure affects the particular set of Kubernetes components, all the components are reconfigured on each relevant node one by one.
-The flow proceeds to the next nodes only after the component is considered up and ready on the reconfigured node.
+The flow proceeds to the next nodes only after the affected components are considered up and ready on the reconfigured node.
+Control plane nodes are reconfigured first.

+Working `kube-apiserver` is not required to reconfigure control plane components (more specifically, to change their static manifests), but required to reconfigure kubelet and kube-proxy.

 ### Reconfigure Procedure Tasks Tree